a-asen/PSY-3006-Visualization/Exam/final_report.md

 the relationship of other variables, such as BV and MB.
 However, none of these yielded particular different distributions.

-[Exercise 4 report](https://github.com/a-asen/PSY-3006-Visualization/blob/main/ex4/report/Multivariate%20visualization%20ex4.md).
+The report for exercise 4 can be found [here](https://github.com/a-asen/PSY-3006-Visualization/blob/main/ex4/report/Multivariate%20visualization%20ex4.md).
 Final figure can be seen below:

 ![](final_report_files/figure-commonmark/start%20plot-1.png)